Fluffy Blueberry Pancakes Recipe (Easy!)

 How to Make Blueberry Pancakes

-Make fluffy blueberries pancakes in 20 minutes, right at home!
-Full recipe below; this is just an outline.
+Make blueberries pancakes in 20 minutes, right at home!
+Full details in the recipe card below; this is just an outline.

 1. Dry ingredients.